iBasso DX160 Review featured image

 Android

-The DX160 comes with a completely open Android Oreo 8.1 platform out of the box, but like the FiiO M11, they do not ship internationally with Google Play Store installed.
+The DX160 comes with a completely open Android Oreo 8.1 platform out of the box, but like the FiiO M11, they do not ship internationally with the Google Play Store installed.
 That has always been the case with iBasso Android implementations and a slight edge for HiBy OS implementations which do have it.

 Instead, you get Cool APK and APK pure libraries which, to be honest, I value because they serve up a lot of apps that are otherwise region-locked for me like TIDAL.
 However, without Google Play you do lose a lot of app compatibility because of the requirements of Google Play Services as an integral part of the app’s performance.

-The good news is that with the last firmware update on the DX160 you can now download Google Play as an APK via APK Pure and install it without any hiccups.
+The good news is that with the last firmware update on the DX160, you can now download Google Play as an APK via APK Pure and install it without any hiccups.
 That means it should work with apps that do need Play services to function like Hifi Cast.

 The DX160 also has no Mango OS dual boot so it is pure Android Oreo 8.1 from the bootup. iBasso has provided Mango only as an app and it operates in the same manner as the app on the DX220 and DX150 minus a couple of features.